Constraining Dipole Radiation with Multiband Gravitational Waves from Eccentric Binary Black Holes: Eccentric waveform model with dipole radiation

 where $x\equiv{\left( {\pi \mathcal{M}f} \right)}^{5/3}$, and $(t_c,\phi_c)$ are the coalescence time and phase.
 The explicit expression for $\Xi_j$ is given in Appendix~A of \citet{Huerta2014}.
 In \texttt{EccentricFD}, both the amplitude and phase are first expanded in the instantaneous eccentricity $e$ up to $\mathcal{O}(e^8)$, and are then re-expressed in terms of the reference eccentricity $e_0$ and truncated at $\mathcal{O}(e_0^8)$.

 To ensure that the \ac{GW} signal is evaluated only within the valid frequency range of each detector, we explicitly bandpass the waveform.
 For eccentric inspirals, the mapping between the orbital frequency and the Fourier frequency depends on the harmonic index $j$ (with $f \simeq jF$).
-We therefore apply a harmonic-dependent gate to the waveform, i.e.
+We therefore apply a harmonic-dependent gate to the waveform, i.e. \cite{Arun2007,Yunes2009}

 where $\Theta(\cdot)$ denotes the Heaviside step function, and $[f_{\rm low},f_{\rm high}]$ is the detector band in terms of the dominant ($j=2$) GW frequency.
+The interval $[f_{\rm low},f_{\rm high}]$ is chosen consistently with the frequency band used in the likelihood evaluation described below.
 We also adopt a standardized eccentricity convention by defining the eccentricity at a fixed reference \ac{GW} frequency $f_{\rm ref}=0.01 \, {\rm Hz}$, i.e.\ $e_{\rm ref}\equiv e(f_{\rm ref})$.
 The \texttt{EccentricFD} evolution is initialized at $f_{\rm ref}$ and subsequently band-limited using the gate above.
 For the lower cutoff we take

 where we adopt the leading-PN expression for the starting frequency $f_{\rm start}$ over an observation time $T$, which is adequate for \acp{sBBH} in the space band (see Appendix~E in Ref.~\cite{Yunes2009}),